-This would have finally put him in jail.
+This would have put him in jail.

-He’d executed it in his imagination.
+That is to say, he’d executed it in his imagination.

 “26th of June.”

 “It’s on the 28th of June, if I’m not mistaking, our daughter, who insisted I must buy her a cat to pet in the hostel, expects our visit.”

 There’s nothing wrong with that, imitating colonialists, isn’t it?

 Then he thought nothing else.
 Since he hated a cat, he didn’t want to think something else.
 And the cat was on her lap.

 Now the cat craned its neck and looked at him, its red nose pointing to the P.O.P. ceilling, its eyes innocent.